-The track extrapolation was required to be at least 50 μ m away from the pixel cells masked during the of¤ine reconstruction.
-Thus the pixel cells masked by the of¤ine reconstruction did not contribute to the inef£ciency.
-The number of noisy cells was however very small.
-With the procedure described above, only 2 noisy pixels (out of 47232 i.e. 4×10^{-5}) were found in the unirradiated module.
+The track extrapolation was required to be at least 50 μ m away from the pixel cells masked during the offline reconstruction.
+Thus the pixel cells masked by the offline reconstruction did not contribute to the inefficiency.
+The number of noisy cells was, however, very small.
+With the procedure described above, only two noisy pixels (out of 47232 i.e. 4×10^{-5}) were found in the unirradiated module.
 For all but one of the irradiated modules, the number of noisy, masked, pixel cells ranged from 0 (for three modules) to 32.
 One exceptionally noisy module (510704) had 129 noisy pixels, still only a fraction, 0.3% of the total number of pixels.

-8.4.2 Timing Studies
+7.4.2 Timing Studies

-In ATLAS the clock phase can be adjusted for each individual Pixel detector module, but it is the same for all the pixels of a module.
+In ATLAS the clock phase can be adjusted for each individual pixel detector module, but it is the same for all the pixels of a module.
 Hence in order to achieve a good efficiency it is important that the timing differences (i.e. the spread of the t_0 values of the efficiency curve) between different pixels of a module is smaller than the width of the efficiency plateau.
-The timing differences between different types of pixels (ganged, long and standard) and between the 16 front-end chips of a module were found to be smaller than 2 ns (see Table 12).
+The timing differences between different types of pixels (ganged, long and standard) and between the 16 front-end chips of a module were found to be smaller than 2 ns (see Table 9).
 Since this difference is smaller than the width of the efficiency plateau, it should have a negligible effect on the module efficiency at the LHC.

 pixel type standard long ganged

-ɛ (%) 98.0 99.1 97.7
+ε (%) 98.0 99.1 97.7

-t 0 (ns) 11.7 12.4 13.7
+t_0 (ns) 11.7 12.4 13.7

 plateau (ns) 11.7 10.8 11.3

-Table 12: Detection efficiency and timing parameters measured for different types of pixels (standard, long and ganged, see chapter ?? for their description) for a module irradiated to 10^{15} 1 MeV n{eq} cm-2.
+Table 9: Detection efficiency and timing parameters measured for different types of pixels (standard, long and ganged, see section 5 for their description) for a module irradiated to 10^{15} 1 MeV n{eq} cm-2.

-8.4.3 Detection Effciency and Bias Voltage
+7.4.3 Detection Efficiency and Bias Voltage

-The in-time efficiency for an irradiated module is reported in Figure 42 (left) as a function of operating bias voltage.
+The in-time efficiency for an irradiated module is reported in Fig. 33a as a function of operating bias voltage.
 For low values of bias voltage, the collected charge is small since the detector is not fully depleted.
 Hence the maximum efficiency is smaller.
 The effect of time-walk is also evident: when the collected charge is smaller, the hits are detected later and the efficiency curve moves to the right.
 The lower amount of collected charge affects also the timing characteristics of the module.
 As much as the detector bias voltage decreases, then less charge is collected, the module shows clearly slower rising and falling edges.
 As a consequence, the efficiency plateau is much narrower.
-The peak efficiency is reported as a function of the bias voltage in Figure 42 (right) for two modules irradiated to $10^{15} n{eq} cm^{-2}$.
+The peak efficiency is reported as a function of the bias voltage in Fig. 33b for two modules irradiated to 10^{15} n{eq} cm-2.
 In agreement with the results on the collected charge, full efficiency is reached at 500 V when the detector is fully depleted.